Nigeria

 In project finance the firm has developed bonds with Global Telecommunications Company, Africa Finance Corporation, PetroMetrics, Gigagas, Honeywell Group, SacOil Nigeria, SDP Services, APR Energy, and Van Oord Dredging & Marine Contractors.

-In project finance the firm worked on financings for clients linked to the oil and gas, power, and banking sectors.
+In M&A, the firm focused on corporate reorganisations, acqusiitions and divestments for clients in the oil and gas, energy and consumer sectors.

 Chinyerugo Ugoji